Weekly planner: Take a look at events for the coming week

 The Loosely Knit Club meets from 1 to 3 p.m. every Tuesday at the Butte Public Library to knit, crochet, or craft together.
 The group welcomes new members and drop-ins.
 For details, call the library at 406-723-3361.

-The Butte Public Library offers Spanish classes from 4 to 5 p.m.
-Wednesday, Aug.
-31. Taught by a native Spanish speaker, these classes offer conversational skills for those wanting to communicate.
+The Butte Public Library offers Spanish Level I classes from 4 to 5 p.m.
+Wednesdays.
+Taught by a native Spanish speaker, these classes offer conversational skills for those wanting to communicate.
 For details, call the library at 406-723-3361.

-The Butte Public Library offers afternoon clubs from 4 to 5 p.m. in the teen zone at the Library for teens and tweens.
-Wednesday is gaming club.
-Snacks and materials are provided.
-For details, call the Library at 406-723-3361.
+United Veterans Council meets at 7:30 p.m.
+Wednesdays at the American Legion Hall, 3205 Wynne Ave.

 The Butte Threshold Singers practice at 5 p.m. in Clark Chateau Ballroom.
 Use the side door on Washington St. Must be masked and vaccinated.
 For details, call Sabina at 406-533-0020.